'If Congress overturns veto, I will take money from Education and Health', says Bolsonaro on sanitary napkin distribution | Santos and Region

 According to the president, the expense caused by the distribution of sanitary napkins is greater than R$ 100 million.
 “She put it in free distribution, but it’s not a stork that’s going to take it to everyone,” Bolsonaro said.
 “If Congress overturns the veto on tampons, I will take money from health and education, I have to take it from somewhere.”

-The president spoke again in favor of the time frame in the demarcation of indigenous lands – saying that if the measure is overturned by the Supreme Court, “Brazil is over” – and raising doubts about the effectiveness of vaccines against Covid-19, besides arguing in favor of the use of medicines for the early treatment of the disease.
+The president also again raised doubts about the effectiveness of vaccines against Covid-19, in addition to arguing in favor of the use of drugs for the early treatment of the disease.

 President Jair Bolsonaro arrived this Friday (8) in Guarujá, on the coast of São Paulo, to spend the extended holiday of Nossa Senhora Aparecida in the city.
 According to what was found by g1, there is no forecast of official commitments during the period.